 Understanding the World

-- People and Communities
+People, Culture and Communities

-- The World
+The Natural World

 Expressive Arts and Design

-How can you help your child at home?
+How to help your child at home

 - Talk to your child when you are doing jobs, in the car, are out shopping, etc telling them what you are doing.

 - Take your child for walks; play in the garden or the park.